 A lot of people are very excited to learn more about these exhilarating interactive games by Gamblit Gaming.
 Do you want to know if you can win in these games the same way with the usual slot machine games?

 This article is adapted from an interview between Craig Shacklett, CEO URComped, and Marcus Yoder, VP of Business Development Gamblit Gaming.
 The full video and transcript appear below the article.
+Click here to listen to podcast version.

 The year is 1982.
 You and your friends swagger into the cool, dark arcade, decked out in your favorite Members Only jacket and loaded down with a pocket full of quarters.
 Survivor’s “Eye of the Tiger” blares over the sound system as you scope the room, adrenaline pumping, looking for one thing – PAC-MAN!
 Smiling at the memory, you see it on the casino floor, a grown-up version of the game you RULED!
 Pac-Man is now a SLOT MACHINE!
 As you pull out your player card and insert it, one thought comes to mind: “THIS IS SOOO RAD!!!”